Boslx/v2x_fuzz_thesis/3-Blackbox/README.md

 Please note that for some scripts you have to edit the variables within the source code.

+## plotAverageIntervalID3.py
+Reads two pcap files containing CAM messages and plots the time between CAM messages as a scatter plot.

 ## plotAverageIntervalSocktap.py

 Reads pcap files containing CAM messages.